 At the tender age of 17, Victoria of Saxe-Coburg-Saalfield was married to Emich Carl, 2nd Prince of Leiningen.
 Emich Carl, aged 57 at this time, was encouraged to marry Princess Victoria two years after the death of his first wife Princess Henriette of Reuss-Ebersdorf who happened to have also been Victoria’s aunt.

 Princess Victoria of Saxe-Coburg-Saalfeld and Emich Carl had two children; Carl, 3rd Prince of Leiningen born in 1804 and Princess Feodora of Leiningen born in 1807.
 Princess Victoria, unfortunately, did not have much time with her then-husband, who passed away shortly after in 1814.

 Princess Victoria of Saxe-Coburg-Saalfeld loved her new independence and committed her time by looking after her children (although many scholars believed her to have been a very controlling and manipulative mother).
 However, the death of Charlotte, Leopold’s wife, jeopardised the family’s future and position as well as that of the British monarchy.
 With Charlotte having been the only legitimate heir, she was destined to become King George IV‘s successor.
 As such her death meant there was no clear heir to the throne of England.

 Leopold managed to convince Prince Edward, Duke of Kent and Strathearn to marry his widowed sister.
 Despite this plan, it was no secret that Victoria never took to the idea with open arms at first.

 It is said that Victoria found the Duke wanting, unappealing and unideal for her.
 Only persistence from Leopold and the Duke prevailed and eventually won her over.

 While in Germany, Princess Victoria of Saxe-Coburg-Saalfeld became pregnant but the Duke wanted to have their child born on British soil, so they had to return once more to Britain.

 The couple returned to England and moved into Kensington Palace just in time for their daughter’s birth on 24th May 1819.
 They named their daughter Alexandrina Victoria who would later become Queen Victoria after Princess Victoria.

-Due to the Duke’s mounting debts, they could not afford to live in London and as such moved to Devon where they planned on living incognito.
+Due to the Duke’s mounting debts, they could not afford to live in London.
+Because of this, the family made the move to Devon where they would try to live incognito.